RPM International Inc. (RPM) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for RPM International Inc. (RPM) is $97.93, which is $17.03 above the current market price.
-The public float for RPM is 127.50M, and currently, short sellers hold a 1.39% ratio of that float.
-The average trading volume of RPM on April 06, 2023 was 617.58K shares.
+The average price point forecasted by analysts for RPM International Inc. (RPM) is $96.57, which is $15.61 above the current market price.
+The public float for RPM is 127.50M, and currently, short sellers hold a 1.39% ratio of that floaft.
+The average trading volume of RPM on April 10, 2023 was 617.58K shares.

 RPM’s Market Performance